Frobenius distributions of low dimensional abelian varieties over finite fields: Introduction

 \subsection{Outline}

-In Section \ref{sec:frob-mult-groups}, we give some background on abelian varieties over finite fields, expand on the definition of the Serre--Frobenius group, and describe how it controls the distribution of traces of high powers of Frobenius.
-In Section \ref{sec:generalities}, we prove some preliminary results on the geometric isogeny types of abelian varieties of dimension $g \le 3$ and $g$ odd prime.
+In \Cref{sec:frob-mult-groups}, we give some background on abelian varieties over finite fields, expand on the definition of the Serre--Frobenius group, and describe how it controls the distribution of traces of high powers of Frobenius.
+In \Cref{sec:generalities}, we prove some preliminary results on the geometric isogeny types of abelian varieties of dimension $g \le 3$ and $g$ odd prime.
 We also recall some results about Weil polynomials of supersingular abelian varieties, and Zarhin's notion of neatness.
-In Sections \ref{sec:elliptic-curves}, \ref{sec:surfaces}, and \ref{sec:threefolds}, we give a complete classification of the Serre--Frobenius group for dimensions 1, 2, and 3 respectively.
-In Section \ref{sec:simple-ord-odd-prime}, we discuss the case of simple ordinary abelian varieties of odd prime dimension.
+In \Cref{sec:simple-ord-odd-prime}, we discuss the classification in the case of simple ordinary abelian varieties of odd prime dimension.
+In \Cref{sec:elliptic-curves}, \Cref{sec:surfaces}, and \Cref{sec:threefolds}, we give a complete classification of the Serre--Frobenius group for dimensions 1, 2, and 3 respectively.
 A list of tables containing different pieces of the classification follows this section.